 The TCP three-way handshake also called the TCP-handshake.
-Three message handshake and/or SYN SYN-ACK ACK is the method used by TCP set up a TCP/IP connection over an IP based network.
-TCP’s three-way handshaking is often referred to as SYN, SYN-ACK, ACK technique because there are three messages transmitted by TCP to negotiate and start a TCP session between two hosts.
+Three message handshake and/or SYN SYN-ACK ACK is the method used by TCP set up a TCP/IP connection over an IP-based network.
+TCP’s three-way handshaking is often called SYN, SYN-ACK, ACK technique because there are three messages transmitted by TCP to negotiate and start a TCP session between two hosts.

-Hosts on the network follow each data segment within a session and exchange information about what data is received using the information in the TCP header.
+Hosts on the network follow each data segment within a session; and exchange information about what data is receiving using the information in the TCP header.
 TCP is a full-duplex protocol, where each connection represents two one-way communication streams or sessions.
-To establish the connection, the hosts perform a TCP three-way handshake.
-Control bits in the TCP header indicate the progress and status of the connection.
+To set up the connection, the hosts do a TCP three-way handshake.
+Control bits in the TCP header show the progress and status of the connection.

-The TCP handshaking mechanism is designed that two hosts attempting to communicate can negotiate the parameters of the.
-TCP socket connection before transmitting data.
-This 3-way handshake process is also designed so that both ends can initiate and negotiate separate TCP socket connections at the same time.
+The TCP handshake mechanism designs for hosts attempting to communicate and can negotiate the limits of the TCP socket connection before transmitting data.
+This 3-way handshake process is also designed so that both ends can start and negotiate separate TCP socket connections at the same time.
 Being able to negotiate multiple TCP socket connections in both directions at the same time allows a single physical network interface, such as Ethernet, to be multiplexed to transfer multiple streams of TCP data simultaneously.

 The step of the TCP three-way handshake